-Glucose metabolism is the digestion of carbohydrate food, the first nutrient that extracts out is glucose (or sugar), and it is dumped into the bloodstream.
+Glucose metabolism is the digestion of carbohydrate food, the first nutrient that extracts out is glucose (or sugar) and released put into the bloodstream.

 What are carbohydrates?

 Carbohydrates are sugars and starches, provides energy to the body needed for its various activities.
 Energy can also be from the fats we eat.
 Some familiar carbohydrate sources are bread, potatoes, rice, pasta, cereals, and sugars.

 Carbohydrate metabolism is the process your body uses to make energy from the carbohydrate food you eat.